Choose a sunny site with deep, firm & moisture-retentive soil

 Net against pigeons and cabbage white butterflies – you could make a hoop tunnel approx. 1.5m high, and cover with insect proof mesh/net.

-During dry spells, water well once or twice a week.
+During dry spells, water thoroughly once or twice a week.
 Other than that, leave them to their own devices and they should be fine.

-May need earthing up and/or staking in strong wind if they get too tall (approx. 1.5m high)
+May need earthing up and/or staking in strong wind as they get taller (approx. 1m+ high)

 Cabbage root fly – stunted growth/sudden wilting – the maggots tunnel into the roots to feed and the roots start to rot.
 Brassica collars and fine mesh netting will help to prevent this in future.